joshtynjala/optimizing-performance-for-the-flash-platform/optimizing-network-interaction/external-content.md

     }

-Getting the definition can be made easier by loading the class definitions in the loading SWF file’s application domain:
+Getting the definition can be made easier by loading the class definitions in the loading SWF file's application domain:

     // Create a Loader object
     var loader:Loader = new Loader();